04 · 2025

 Günay Ilbeyi – Güler (IPO Lecturer)

-This project was carried out in a group of three, following a structured design approach.
-My role:
+I carried out this project in a group of 3, where we jointly went through the full design process following a structured design approach.
+My role within the project:

-• Conducting analyses (product, user, and brand experience)
+• Conducting analyses (product analysis, user analysis and brand perception)

-• Visualizing OXO's brand identity and product graphics
+• Visualising the brand identity and product graphic of OXO

 • Contributing to concept development and innovation opportunities